 I guess some people are motivated or more self-disciplined than I am.

-I almost lost my mind watching Netflix on my laptop, during my last fast.
+I almost lost my mind watching Netflix on my laptop during my last fasting.

 (Do you know how much food they show, on most movies and TV shows?
 No, you don’t.
 You notice this kind of thing only when you’re fasting.)